 The study was published in the April 13, 2011 issue of The Journal of Neuroscience.
 The fabric for weaving memory: To establish long-term memory, neurons have to synthesize new proteins.
-Motor memory: The long and short of it.
-For the first time, scientists at USC have unlocked a mechanism behind the way short- and long-term motor memory work together and compete against one another.
+The details of memory formation are still largely unknown.

 The research -- from a team led by Nicolas Schweighofer of the Division of Biokinesiology and Physical Therapy at USC -- could potentially pave the way to more effective rehabilitation for stroke patients.
 It turns out that the phenomenon of motor memory is actually the product of two processes: short-term and long-term memory.
 If you focus on learning motor skills sequentially -- for example, two overhand ball throws -- you will acquire each fairly quickly, but are more likely to forget them later.
 However, if you split your time up between learning multiple motor skills -- say, learning two different throws -- you will learn them more slowly but be more likely to remember them both later.

 Using the fruit fly Drosophila melanogaster as a model, the team led by Prof. Dr. Christoph Schuster and Prof. Dr. Researchers See What Memory Looks Like in Brain.
 Biologists led by Dr Don Arnold and Dr Richard Roberts from the University of Southern California, Los Angeles, have released an astonishing picture of memories forming inside the mouse brain.

 But is it possible to replace memories of fearful events, and in doing so, assist in the treatment of patients suffering from the debilitating effects of post-traumatic stress disorder or other anxiety disorders?
 Dr.Joseph LeDoux and a team of New York University neuroscientists think they have found a way to replace traumatic memories through therapy.
 Download this video.
 Watch on YouTube.
 Amnesia - Types.
 There are six different types of amnesia depending on the causes and the nature of disease progression. a) Anterograde amnesia Anterograde amnesia happens as a result of brain trauma that involves the hippocampus, fornix, or mammillary bodies.

 Here the patient is unable to recollect events, that occur after the onset of the amnesia, for more than a few minutes.
 In other words, in these patients, recent events are not transferred to long-term memory.
 For example the patient is unable to recollect what his colleague’s name is or what he had for breakfast or which movie he saw the day before.

+Although the person''s intelligence, personality and judgment is intact he may have trouble in retaining his job because his day- to- day functional memory is poor.
 Johns Hopkins Memory Disorders Center.
 Forgetfulness — 7 types of normal memory problems.
 It's normal to forget things from time to time, and it's normal to become somewhat more forgetful as you age.
 But how much forgetfulness is too much?
 How can you tell whether your memory lapses are within the scope of normal aging or are a symptom of something more serious?
 Healthy people can experience memory loss or memory distortion at any age.
 Some of these memory flaws become more pronounced with age, but — unless they are extreme and persistent — they are not considered indicators of Alzheimer's or other memory-impairing illnesses.

 Seven normal memory problems 1.
+This is the tendency to forget facts or events over time.
+2. This type of forgetting occurs when you don't pay close enough attention.
+3. Someone asks you a question and the answer is right on the tip of your tongue — you know that you know it, but you just can't think of it.
+4. Misattribution occurs when you remember something accurately in part, but misattribute some detail, like the time, place, or person involved.
 THE BRAIN FROM TOP TO BOTTOM.
 In retrograde amnesia, patients forget events that occurred in their lives before they experienced the trauma, and the oldest facts are the ones least likely to be forgotten.
 Recovery is possible, but the events that occurred closest to the time of the accident are harder to retrieve and may be lost forever. .
 Typically, the patient remembers words and general knowledge, such as who their country’s leader is.
 Retrograde amnesia is often associated with neurodegenerative pathologies such as senile dementia and Alzheimer’s disease.

 Discovering the source of long-term motor memory.
 The motor memory we use everyday-for sport, playing a musical instrument and even typing-is acquired through repeated practice and stored in the brain.
 New motor skills can be learned through practice, but often those skills can be all but lost by the following day.
 Parts of the Brain - Memory & the Brain.